 - Genetics (BIOL 3358 Genetics, BIOL 4461 Advanced Genetics)

 - Other health-related courses from departments such as Psychology, Sociology, Anthropology, Health Education, and Gender Studies.

-The CASPA must be completed by the PA program application deadline of November 1.
 As part of the CASPA application process you will be required to submit three letters of recommendation, official transcripts from all institutions attended, a personal statement and your work/shadow/volunteer experience.

 4. Graduate Record Exam (GRE)